 In some cases, however, goods and materials need to arrive quickly.
-In such cases the cost of a flight might be warranted, some seafood caught in the morning off Hokkaido’s coast can regularly find itself on a dinner plate in a first class restaurant in Tokyo by night.
+In such cases the cost of a flight might be warranted.
+For example, some seafood caught in the morning off Hokkaido’s coast can regularly find itself on a dinner plate in a first class restaurant in Tokyo by night.

-High-tech and white logistics: mitigating logistics costsFreight trucks, trucking terminals, and warehouses remain indispensable for the logistics industry as well as the manufacturing, wholesale, retail, and courier and parcel service industries, however, fierce competition is putting cost pressure on the logistics processes.
+High-tech and white logistics: mitigating logistics costsFreight trucks, trucking terminals, and warehouses remain indispensable to the logistics industry as well as the manufacturing, wholesale, retail, courier, and parcel service industries.
+However, fierce cost competition is putting pressure on the logistics processes.
 Businesses, naturally aiming to minimize costs, will usually opt for the most cost effective option.
 To keep up with the market, logistics have had to develop into a highly complex craft where precise coordination and economies of scale are necessary to cut costs.
 Moreover, service providers might further optimize their business by outsourcing some work to a third party, which is called ‘third-party logistics’ or ‘3PL’.

-Technological advance is another way for further reducing costs: Automation and artificial intelligence are likely to expand within the logistics system market.
-Automated warehouses are already in operation and although the concepts for fully autonomous trucks may one day be a possibility, it is not yet available.
+Technological advances are another way to further reduce costs.
+Therefore, automation and artificial intelligence are likely to expand within the logistics system market.
+While automated warehouses are already in operation, the concept for fully autonomous trucks is not yet commercially available.
 For Japan, developments in automation cannot come soon enough.
 The Japanese logistics industry suffers labor shortages, and today's drivers are rapidly aging, thereby threatening to increase the fraction of transport costs in the sale of goods.

-One of the government's responses to this problem was the foundation of the 'white logistics movement'.
-This initiative has two aims: Firstly, improving the trucking industry's productivity.
+One of the government's responses to this problem was the founding of the 'white logistics movement'.
+This initiative has two aims.
+Firstly, improving the trucking industry's productivity.
 Secondly, creating working conditions that encourage women and the elderly to work as truck drivers.
-Whether this strategy is sufficient to uphold international competitiveness until automation is furtherer developed remains to be seen.
+Whether this strategy is sufficient to maintain international competitiveness until automation is further developed remains to be seen.